 Ankle sprains are one of the few common runner injuries that are usually trauma-caused instead of being an overuse problem.
 A sudden misstep or trip can twist your foot incorrectly and damage the ligaments supporting your ankle joints.
 This can lead to chronically weak and unstable ankles if they don’t heal correctly.

 Resolving Running Injuries

 Any of these injuries can keep you from running because of the pain.
 Many of the issues worsen unless you take care of them, too.
 You need invested foot care to heal and get you back to your regular running routine stronger than ever.
 Dr. Jennifer Keller and Dr. Marshal Gwynn will examine your joints thoroughly to diagnose your conditions and catch any complications before they advance.
 This may include diagnostic images to determine the extent of your foot issues.

 Specific treatment will depend on the individual condition.
 Most common runner injuries, however, heal best with rest and time off from running.
 Pushing through or continuing to run when you’re in pain is a great way to worsen a problem.
 Treatments may include immobilization, the RICE method, footwear changes, and physical therapy.
 You’ll need to recondition your lower limbs as you recover to be able to handle a return to running, too.

 You don’t have to let injuries from running hold you back.
 Rather than wait until your pain is unbearable, take care of your feet and get back to doing what you love.
 See how Shenandoah Podiatry can keep you running healthily.
-Make an appointment with any of our South Carolina offices through the website or by calling: (540) 904-1458 for Roanoke, or (540) 808-4343 for Blacksburg.
+Make an appointment through the website or by calling: (540) 904-1458.